OSC-JYU/MessyDesk/README.md

 Start Nomad locally:

-    sudo nomad agent -dev   -bind 0.0.0.0   -network-interface='{{ GetDefaultInterfaces | attr "name" }}'
+    sudo nomad agent -dev

 Start back end:

     MODE=development DB_PASSWORD=node_master node index.js

-Now we should have backend running with two nomad jobs: one for thumbnails and one for image operations.
+Now we should have backend running.
+We need also some services and UI.

-### Concsmers apps (service adapters)
+### Consumer apps (service adapters)

-We have now backend running and couple of services.
-We are still missing the link between those, namely consumer applications (or service adapters).
+Consumer apps are links between MessyDesk backend and services..

 One more repository is needed: